-- You can do this a number of ways.
+Discharge the LiPo battery as far down as you safely can.
+You can do this a number of ways.
 Most computerized LiPo chargers have a discharge feature in them.
 If you don't have a charger with a discharge feature, you can run down the battery in your vehicle - keep in mind that you risk a fire and potentially damaging your vehicle doing this, so take care to have the necessary safety equipment around.
 Alternatively, you can build your own discharge rig with a taillight bulb and some wire.
 Simply solder a male connector of your choosing to the tabs on a taillight bulb, and plug the battery in.
 Make sure to have the battery in a fireproof container while doing this.

-- Mix table salt into some warm (not hot) water.
+Place the LiPo in a salt water bath.
+Mix table salt into some warm (not hot) water.
 Keep adding salt until it will no longer dissolve in the water.
 Ensure that the wires are all entirely submerged.
 The salt water is very conductive, and it will essentially short out the battery, further discharging it.
 Leave the battery in the salt water bath for at least 24 hours.

-- If the voltage of the battery is 0.0V, great move onto the next step.
+Check the voltage of the LiPo.
+If the voltage of the battery is 0.0V, great!
+Move onto the next step.
 Otherwise, put it back in the salt water bath for another 24 hours.
 Continue doing this until the battery reaches 0.0V.

-- That's right - unlike NiMH and NiCd batteries, LiPos are not hazardous to the environment.
+Dispose of the battery in the trash.
+That's right - unlike NiMH and NiCd batteries, LiPos are not hazardous to the environment.
 They can be thrown in the garbage with no problem.

 Alternatively, if you don't feel like going through this process yourself, you can bring the battery in to us and we will dispose of it for you at no cost.
 If you're not in our area, check with your local hobby shop to see if they offer a similar service.

 LiPo batteries have all sorts of power just waiting to be unleashed, and we want as much of that power to reach the motor as possible.
 But all too frequently, I have customers come in with a great LiPo battery attached to a terrible connector.
-Bad connectors increase resistance and prevent all that power from being used efficently.
+Bad connectors increase resistance and prevent all that power from being used efficiently.
 So while it's not specifically about LiPo batteries, let's talk about connectors a little.

 Traxxas' High Current Connectors have been gaining in popularity over the last few years.
 These are seen mostly on R/C cars and trucks, though some airplane enthusiasts have switched over to them as well.
-The main appeal of these connecters are the ease of assembly.
-The terminals are seperate from the plastic housing, making them easier for novices to solder.
+The main appeal of these connectors are the ease of assembly.
+The terminals are separate from the plastic housing, making them easier for novices to solder.
 They don't require heat shrink, as the plastic housing shrouds the terminals completely.
 They are polarity protected, so they can't be plugged in backward.
 Finally, they have the most surface area of any of the high current connectors, and are probably the easiest connectors to slide together and apart.
 Recently, Traxxas locked their connectors down, and now only they can produce batteries with these connectors.

 Deans Connectors are really the king of connectors.
 They've been around seemingly forever, and have been the top choice for the discerning R/C enthusiast for quite some time now.
 They are somewhat difficult to solder, especially for novice users.
 Deans connectors slide together smoothly, and are very well designed.
 Like almost every modern connector, they are polarity protected.
 Currently, they are neck-and-neck with Traxxas connectors for the title of most popular connector - Traxxas has the edge in the R/C surface category, but Deans dominates in the air.

 Only through the shear force of Tamiya's market share did these connectors take on their name.
 Originally called a 'Molex' connector, these connectors were the de facto standard of the hobby industry for years.
 Popularized by Tamiya in their bazillion R/C cars, these connectors came on every vehicle until very, very recently.
 Even today, some R/C manufacturers still use the Tamiya connector on their vehicles (Axial, I'm looking at you).
 This is a terrible connector with lots of resistance.
 You are more likely to melt these connectors than anything else.
 If you have a LiPo that has a Tamiya connector on it, cut it off and solder on one of the above connectors.

 These connectors were wide-spread in the early days of radio control.
 As most of our stuff is borrowed from other industries, Anderson Power Poles are no different.
 Originally designed by the ham radio industry for their 12V DC standard connector, they were quickly adopted in the radio control community.
 Power Poles are the only plug on this list that is hermaphroditic, meaning that the plug is neither male or female.
 They are all the same - so no worrying about which gender plug goes on the battery or the speed control.
 They're much rarer in the R/C world today, but they are probably my favorite plug.
 They do take up a lot of room, though, and as such, may not be useful in many applications.